ruizhang84/Android-team/Project2/Docs/TestPlan.md

 We will be using a mix of black-box and white-box testing given that individuals will both write/run test cases for their own code as well as for code that they have not authored.
 However, I expect unit test cases to be more white box driven than the others.

 ### 1.3 Adequacy Criterion
-*Define how you are going to assess the quality of your test cases.
-Typically, this involves some form of functional or structural coverage.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 To constitute a thorough test whose successful execution implies no errors in our app, we adopt the *specification-based* adequacy criteria.
 Such criterion specifies the required testing in terms of identified features of the specification/requirements, so that a test set is adequate if all the identified features are fully exercised.

-We will ensure the *functional coverage* by covering off all the documented scenaios that appears in software specifications/requirements.
+We will ensure the *functional coverage* by covering off all the *documented scenaios* that appears in software specifications/requirements.
+This coverage is to measure the "quality" of our test sets and provide a stopping rule criteria for unit testing.
+In addtion, we will provide the testing case to suitably covering off the developer code (i.e., *undocumented* things such as boundary conditions)

 ### 1.4 Bug Tracking